playcanvas/developer.playcanvas.com/content/tutorials/beginner/keyboard-input.md

 The second method of handling key presses is to listen for events.
 Two keyboard events are supported on the Keyboard device:

-* `pc.input.EVENT_KEYDOWN`
+* `pc.EVENT_KEYDOWN`
-* `pc.input.EVENT_KEYUP`
+* `pc.EVENT_KEYUP`

-[DOM][dom] keyboard events are implemented differently on different browsers so the PlayCanvas Engine provides events on the `pc.input.Keyboard` object so you can use the same code everywhere.
-When the keyboard events are fired the event handler is passed a `pc.input.KeyboardEvent` object which contains the key code of the key that was pressed on released.
+[DOM][dom] keyboard events are implemented differently on different browsers so the PlayCanvas Engine provides events on the `pc.Keyboard` object so you can use the same code everywhere.
+When the keyboard events are fired the event handler is passed a `pc.KeyboardEvent` object which contains the key code of the key that was pressed on released.

 Notice we are also passing a third argument to on(), which is `this` or the Script Instance itself.
 The third argument to on() is used as `this` in the event callbacks, so we need to pass it in here, otherwise it won't be set to the correct object.

 ## Key Codes

 Identifying which key is pressed is done using key codes.
 These are numerical values which match up to a key on the keyboard.
-For example, pc.input.KEY_A is the `A` key, pc.input.LEFT is the left arrow key.
+For example, pc.KEY_A is the `A` key, pc.LEFT is the left arrow key.

-Note, you should always use the enumeration `pc.input.KEY_*` rather than using numerical values.
+Note, you should always use the enumeration `pc.KEY_*` rather than using numerical values.
 As the actual value of these constants may change in the future.

 ## Try it out